-Thompson began his aviation career as a helicopter pilot in Vietnam and now organizes and executes sensitive aircraft missions around the globe from his Cartersville, Georgia, headquarters.
+Thompson began his aviation career as an Army helicopter pilot in 1970 during the Vietnam era but was not deployed overseas.
+He now organizes and executes sensitive aircraft missions around the globe from his Cartersville, Georgia, headquarters.
 Phoenix’s military air contracting division assists the U.S. Department of Defense, NATO, and other worldwide clients.

 Here are the top five similarities Thompson finds between flying and racing.

 Preparation: Thompson that said before his race car enters the track, it’s “pretty well prepped out already by the crew.”
 Prior to taking the controls of an aircraft, however, he will “think out the mission” before he flies it.

 Accuracy: Thompson said “racing is all about precision” and he flies with that same level of accuracy, whether it’s a rotory-wing or fixed-wing aircraft.